Technical Manager Jobs at NVIDIA with Visa Sponsorship

 INTRODUCTION

-NVIDIA's deep learning platforms lead innovation, significantly influencing multiple fields and embraced by top academic institutions, startups, and major Internet companies worldwide.
-We're looking for a seasoned and highly skilled Principal Technical Program Manager (TPM) to join our NVIDIA DGX Cloud team.
-This is an exciting opportunity for a passionate, driven, and creative individual to provide outstanding value to our DGX Cloud customers.
+NVIDIA's deep learning platforms are at the forefront of innovation, profoundly impacting various fields and widely adopted by leading academic institutions, startups, and major Internet companies globally.
+We're seeking an accomplished and highly skilled Technical Program Manager (TPM) to join our NVIDIA DGX Cloud team.
+This is an exciting opportunity for a passionate, results-oriented, and creative individual to deliver exceptional value to our DGX Cloud customers.
+We are specifically looking for a TPM with extensive background in cloud infrastructure bring-up with external partners.
+You will play a key role in collaborating with CSPs, emerging cloud providers and engineering teams internally to help build AI capacity and infrastructure across the globe.

 ROLE AND RESPONSIBILITIES